The Baleng of Bafoussan, Cameroon

-In the case of a divorce or perhaps marital breakdown/separation, the divorced woman's new children from the subsequent husband are considered to be the children of the original husband.
+In the instance of a divorce or perhaps marital breakdown or separation, the divorced woman's children from the subsequent husband are also considered to be the children of the original [childless] husband.
 However this only has practical application if the mother dies before her second husband.
-In such a case, the children are forcibly taken from the father and given to the original husband.
+In such a case, the children are forcibly taken from the real father and given to the original husband.

 The whole body is buried, sometimes inside the house, but usually outside, nearby.
 They do not have fixed cemeteries.